-The purpose of this Level II fieldwork experience is to provide students with an introduction to fulltime occupational therapy practice within a treatment setting.
+The purpose of this Level II fieldwork experience is to provide students with an introduction to full-time occupational therapy practice within a treatment setting.
 Students gain experience in delivering occupational therapy services to individuals, groups, and populations across the life course in a variety of settings.
 This course allows application of previously learned skills and knowledge through clinical reasoning and reflective practice.
 Students will be prepared for entry-level practice in their assigned setting at the conclusion of the Level II fieldwork experience.
 (Part 2 of 2).
 (6 credit hours).

-SCHOOL OF PHYSICAL THERAPY (SOPT)

-School of Physical Therapy | 118
+SCHOOL OF PHYSICAL THERAPY (SOPT) 126 | School of Physical Therapy School of Physical Therapy | 127